Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Materials and methods

 \subsection{Data analysis of the bacteria trajectories}

-The experiments typically consist of recording films at seven times, spaced by \qtyrange{1}{5}{\minute}, at the three different $z$ positions: $z = 0$ (on the agar), $z = h/2$ (half-height in the bulk) and $z = h$ (on the PDMS).
+The different steps of the trajectories acquisition and analysis are schematised in Fig.~\ref{fig:proc}.
+The first step (see Fig.~\ref{fig:proc}a) involved recording time-lapse images (films) at seven intervals, \qtyrange{5}{15}{\minute} apart, at three different $z$ positions: $z = 0$ (on the agar), $z = h/2$ (half-height in the bulk) and $z = h$ (on the PDMS).
 The time at which a sequence of three films is acquired is noted $T$.
 The measurement of $T$ begins when the pump stops injecting bacteria into the central channel.
 Films were recorded at 10 frames per second at different times during the experiment.
-They lasted between \qtylist{20;60}{\s}, consisting of \qtyrange{200}{600}{images}.
-Bacterial tracks were computed from the sequences of phase fluorescent images using TrackMate~\cite{tinevez2017trackmate}, before being post-processed using an in-house Python code.
+Most films lasted \qty{20}{\s} (i.e., \qty{200}{frames}), except for a few experiments that lasted \qty{60}{\s}.
+Bacterial tracks were computed from the sequences of phase fluorescent images using TrackMate~\cite{tinevez2017trackmate}, before being post-processed using an in-house Python code (see Fig.~\ref{fig:proc}b).
 Examples of tracks obtained are shown in Fig.~\ref{fig:tracks}.
 For each track $i$, the two-dimensional positions $\mathbf{x}_i(t) = (x_i(t),y_i(t))$ were measured, from which the two-dimensional velocities $\mathbf{v}_i(t) = \delta \mathbf{x}_i / \delta t$ using a sampling time $\delta t = \qty{0.1}{\s}$ were computed.
 Only tracks longer than one second, which correspond to trajectories made over ten ($x_i$,$y_i$) positions, were retained.
 Additionally, to separate motile bacteria from non-motile bacteria, the average velocity, $\bar{v}_i$ of each track was calculated and tracks with $\bar{v}_i < \qty{5}{\um\per\s}$ were removed.